ECNU-SII/Continual-NExT/README.md

 Please notice that temporarily, LoRA and MoELoRA shares a same tuner dictionary (./peft/lora), Model (LoRAModel) and Config (LoRAConfig).
 The disctinction is that LoRA uses layer.py and MoELoRA utilizes lary__.py.
 That is to say, in the default setting, we utilize LoRA tuning paradigm.
 When you rename the "layer.py" with "layer_.py" and rename the "layer__.py" with "layer.py", you will adopt the MoELoRA tuning paradigm.

-You can change the MoELoRA exoert number in ./peft/lora/layer__.py Line69.
+You can change the MoELoRA expert number in ./peft/lora/layer__.py Line69.

 "--model" is the model path.
 If the file does not exist, it will be downloaded online.
 For specific details, please refer to [swift](https://github.com/modelscope/ms-swift).